pranjanpr/cpdb-libs/README.md

 ## Dependencies

- - GLIB 2.0:
+ - GLIB 2.0
-   `sudo apt install libglib2.0-dev`
+ - LIBDBUS

- - LIBDBUS:
+ - LIBTOOL
-   `sudo apt install libdbus-1-dev`
+ - GETTEXT

- - LIBTOOL:
+On Debian based distros, these can be installed by running: \
-   `sudo apt install libtool`
+`sudo apt install libglib2.0-dev libdbus-1-dev libtool gettext`

 ## Build and installation